apache/infrastructure-website/content/pages/roundtable.md

 ### To join the roundtable

-In The ASF workspace on Slack, select the `#ASFInfra` channel.
+In The ASF workspace on Slack, select the `#asfinfra` channel.
 When you are in that channel, enter this command:

 `/qbot addme roundtable`